FOSSEE/st-scripts/getting_started_with_lists/script.rst

 This is an empty list without any elements.

-Let us now see how to define a non-empty list.
+Lets define a non-empty list as:

 ..
 L4
 ::